The disappearance of the valuable Rainforest

 Cinchona Tree (quinine) the bark is used for treating malaria.
 In old times there was such a demand for it that this tree nearly disappeared.
 In the 1880s, traders took the tree to Java/Indonesia where big plantations were set up.
 Later on, they took some species back to South America to avoid extinction.

 The Kapok tree is the tallest tree in the rainforest.
 Indigenous people use the seeds, leaves, and resin to cure various ailments such as fevers, asthma, and dysentery.
 The tree itself is home to many animals like birds, frogs, and insects.

 Shamans and healers, and their knowledge and use of plants are being investigated and many more life-saving methods may be found if we all take care that this treasure of Mother Nature is being kept and saved for future generations.
-For all the cut trees one should plant young ones.
-This is a system which is the rule in Finland.
+For all the cut trees, one should plant young ones.
+This is a system that is the rule in Finland.
 Each year Finland plants 150 million new trees.

 We, as humans, have an obligation to care for our environment.
 To take care of fauna and flora as otherwise, we will ruin our own habitat and that of future generations.

 Before you leave, please have a look at a special page I made for you.
 Recommendations.
 I hope you will find something of your interest.

 Photo Source: Pixabay